dotnet/runtime/src/coreclr/scripts/cse_ml/readme.md

 ## Python Setup

 This was developed and tested with Python 3.10 (3.11 on Windows).
-This is the default in Ubuntu 22.
+Python 3.10 is the default Python version in Ubuntu 22.

 First, install all dependencies from requirements.txt in this directory: